Our Process

 The selection should be subject to the following criteria:

-• Naturalness of tone (language, beliefs, ‘truths’)
+• The naturalness of tone (language, beliefs, "truths")

 • Effectiveness of the response to a problem or a need (WOW effect, Eureka effect)